tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - [ ]  Check that the icon in the toolbar is in red when the page is Strict Blocked
 - [ ]  Icon should animate each time an Ad is clicked
 - [ ]  Double check that the badge number is correctly updated
-- [ ]  Check that the text on hover is correct for active and disabled state

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Notifications</b>
 - [ ]  Check that disabling hiding, clicking, or blocking on the first-run generates a notification warning at the top of the dashboard (all tabs), menu, and vault page (after first-run is closed or 'ok' is clicked).